-- Children are taken individually into the changing area - NEVER LEAVE CHILDREN UNATTENDED IN/ON THE CHANGING AREA - All staff to wash their hands before and after every change - All staff must wear appropriate gloves (plastic/latex) and aprons, ensuring consideration for allergies. - Wipes may be used if supplied by the parent/carers in all other cases a wet hydro wipe is to be used. - All gloves and aprons must be disposed of after changing each child - Soiled nappies are to be disposed of in the nappy bin, and the bin will be emptied each night - Clean the changing area with antibacterial spray after each use - Staff must complete Changing Record sheet for each child - When potty training, children can use these within a cubicle or within the main bathroom, depending upon child's/parent's preference - After use these are emptied, washed and cleaned with antibacterial spray - Children are supervised in hand washing and drying - Remind parents/carers when nappy levels are low.
+- Children are taken individually into the changing area - NEVER LEAVE CHILDREN UNATTENDED IN/ON THE CHANGING AREA - All staff to wash their hands before and after every change - All staff must wear appropriate gloves (plastic/latex) and aprons, ensuring consideration for allergies. - Wipes may be used if supplied by the parent/carers in all other cases a wet hydro wipe is to be used. - All gloves and aprons must be disposed of after changing each child - Soiled nappies are to be disposed of in the nappy bin, and the bin will be emptied each night - Clean the changing area with antibacterial spray after each use - Staff must complete Changing Record sheet for each child - Children are supervised in hand washing and drying - Remind parents or carers when nappy levels are low.